Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Short answer: Probably not completely, but roles will definitely change.

 The smart approach?
 Involve your team from day one.
-Ask them where they waste time, what repetitive tasks drive them crazy, what would make their jobs more interesting.
+Ask them where they waste time, which repetitive tasks drive them crazy, what would make their jobs more interesting.

-Often, your employees will be your best source for AI implementation ideas because they know where the real pain points are.
-Plus: When people help shape the solution, they're much more likely to actually use it.
+Often, your employees will be your best source of AI implementation ideas because they know where the real pain points are.
+Plus: when people help shape the solution, they’re much more likely to actually use it.

 Getting started (for real this time)

-Pick a specific problem that's costing you time or money.
-Not "let's improve everything" – one thing.
-Maybe it's scheduling, maybe data entry, maybe sorting through resumes.
+Pick one specific problem that costs you time or money.
+Not “let’s improve everything” — one thing.
+Maybe it’s scheduling, maybe data entry, maybe sorting through resumes.

-Start with existing tools before building anything custom.
-There are tons of AI-powered solutions out there that might already be doing exactly what you need.
+Start with existing tools before building your own.
+There are tons of AI-powered solutions out there that may already do exactly what you need.
 Why reinvent the wheel?

-Set a timeline and budget, then stick to it.
-It's easy to get lost in "what if we add this feature too..."
-Don't do it.
+Set a timeframe and a budget, then stick to them.
+It’s easy to get lost in “what if we also add this feature...”
+Don’t.
 Prove the concept first.

 Bottom line